SQLCipher for Android FIPS

 }

-1. keepDebugSymbols - ensures that the FIPS module libraries are not “stripped” which would modify the files and invalidate Power on Self Test signatures.
+1. keepDebugSymbols ensures the FIPS module libraries are not stripped during packaging, which would modify the files and invalidate the Power On Self Test signatures.

-2. useLegacyPackaging - ensures that .so files are extracted on install so that Power on Self Test signature verification run on the libraries.
+2. useLegacyPackaging ensures .so files are extracted on install so that Power On Self Test signature verification runs on the libraries.

 Apply License Code